 My gel polish is peeling!
 My lamp is defective.

-There are many reasons why your gel polish may be peeling; however if you are curing long enough with fresh bulbs then the cause may not necessarily be the lamp.
+There are many reasons why your gel polish may be peeling; however, if you are curing long enough with fresh bulbs, the cause may not necessarily be the lamp.

 It is most commonly occurring with prep and finish:

-1. Cuticle may not be pushed back fully and correctly.
-The layers of cuticle skin that can get left on the nail plate are highly water absorbent - this means any bits of cuticle left underneath the polish will take on water and expand, causing the polish to lift or peel.
+1. The cuticle may not be pushed back fully and correctly.
+The layers of cuticle skin that can get left on the nail plate are highly water-absorbing; this means any bits of cuticle left underneath the polish will take on water and expand, causing the polish to lift or peel.

 2. You are not filing the free edge.
-Oils can accumulate on the free edge of the nail, so the edges need to be filed and cleaned before you begin your gel manicure.
+Oil can accumulate on the free edge of the nail, so the edges need to be filed and cleaned before you begin your gel manicure.

 My lamp isn't charging anymore

-For all lamps we recommend charging it for the 3-4 hours as recommended to obtain a full charge.
-After 3-4 hours please take it off the charger to preserve the integrity of the battery.
+For all lamps, we recommend charging them for the recommended 3–4 hours to obtain a full charge.
+After 3–4 hours, please take it off the charger to preserve the integrity of the battery.
 We do not recommend overnight charging.
 When the Lamp is plugged in and charging, the lights will blink.
 When it's fully charged, it won't blink and will still show the solid line across.
-If it is a manufacturer defect - we will replace the Lamp for you as long as it falls within our warranty terms.
-If it does not fall within the warranty we are more than happy to offer you a new battery.
+If it is a manufacturer defect, we will replace the Lamp for you as long as it falls within our warranty terms.
+If it does not fall within the warranty, we are more than happy to offer you a new battery.

-How do I know when to place it on High Power and Low Power mode?
+How do I know when to place it in high-power and low-power modes?

 Why is my lamp beeping?

-The lamp has a timer according to the 30s 60s and 90s modes.
-It beeps when the lamp turns on and the timer starts and again when it stops.
+The lamp has a timer according to the 30s, 60s, and 90s modes.
+It beeps when the lamp turns on and the timer starts, and again when it stops.
 Why does this happen?
-Because typically, the lamp is facing the customer during use.
-This way, the technician can note the lamp has finished curing.
+Because, typically, the lamp is facing the customer during use, the technician can note that the lamp has finished curing.

 Why is my lamp so dim?

-My Hybrid Pro lamp has scratches upon receipt.
+My Hybrid Pro lamp had scratches upon receipt.
 Is this normal?